trigram-mrp/fractureiser/docs/tech.md

 ### Data theft

-**MSA Tokens**: Since this mod is targeting Minecraft mods, its only natural to attempt to steal the MSA token used to login to Minecraft with.
+**MSA Tokens**: Since this mod is targeting Minecraft mods, it's only natural to attempt to steal the MSA token used to login to Minecraft with.
 Some launchers keep this data in a local file, which this malware will attempt to read from.
 This affects a variety of launchers such as:

 * The vanilla/mojang launcher
 * The legacy vanilla/mojang launcher